cekvenich/mgt/docs/README.md

 <p/>

 <p/><br/><p/>
 - For back end, you may want to leverage modern cloud services such as Google FireBase, it does an OK job w/ User Auth.
-Similar to FireBase is Strapi.io and it is free. :<br/>
+Similar to FireBase is Strapi.io and it is free.
+Maybe user auth should be it's own line item :<br/>
 <img src="00fbBEUser.png" height="200">
 <p/>